mystcb/blog/content/blog/2023-03-04-enabling-ipv6-on-aws-using-terraform-ec2-part-2.md

 Hopefully I will continue this IPv6 series soon, where I will go over a number of other services - to see if we can't push forward with the IPv6 transition.

 Any comments or queries will be greatly appreciated!

+## Oz The Cat

+For anyone that is wondering, this is Oz, he is a lovely cat!

+{{< fancybox2 path="https://static.colinbarker.me.uk/img/blog/2023/03/IPv6EC2InstanceOzTheCat.jpg" caption="This is Oz!" gallery="gallery" >}}